-A regular business meeting of the Board of Education was held this day in the Woodland School, Stirling Road.
+A regular business meeting of the Board of Education was held this day in the Middle School, Old Stirling Road.
 The following is a record of that meeting.

 OPEN PUBLIC MEETING STATEMENT - Mrs. Spiller read the following Statement:

 Re: Chapter 231 P.L.
 1975: "The adequate notice of this regular meeting as required by the open public meetings act was provided by the posting, mailing/delivery, and filing of this notice on April 25, 2013.
 This notice was on that date posted on the bulletin board in the Township Office, mailed to the Courier News and the Echoes Sentinel, and filed with the Township Clerk of the Township of Warren, all in accordance with the requirements of the Open Public Meetings Act."

 II.
 PLEDGE OF ALLEGIANCE - Mrs. Spiller led the assembly in the Pledge of Allegiance.